andreypopp/K.jl/K.jl/test/basics.md

     julia> k"{x 42}[]"
     42

-Note that 2-arity functions are not dyadic and thus they cannot be called using infix form.
+Note that user-defined functions canot be called infix, even if they have
+2-arity:

     julia> k"1{x+y}2"
     ERROR: …